 - The catheter will remain in place until your child comes back to the ward to have it removed. - Keep the catheter taped securely to your child's stomach (tummy) so it does not get tangled in clothing.
-Replace the tape if it becomes loose or dirty. - Keep the catheter as straight as possible if it kinks, this will stop the urine flowing properly into the collection bag. - Keep the collection bag below waist level but off the floor in case it gets trodden on.
-We can supply you with a shoulder bag to help keep it out of the way. - Your child should also avoid riding a bicycle or any other straddling toy as the catheter may become tangled. - Encourage your child to drink plenty of fluids - this will keep the urine flowing, reduce any discomfort and reduce the risk of an infection developing.
+Replace the tape if it becomes loose or dirty. - Keep the catheter as straight as possible if it kinks, this will stop the urine flowing properly into the collecting bag. - Keep the collection bag below waist level but off the floor in case it gets trodden on.
+We can supply you with a shoulder bag to help keep it out of the way. - Your child should avoid rough and tumble play which may cause damage to the catheter or the operation site. - Encourage your child to drink plenty of fluids - this will keep the urine flowing, reduce any discomfort and reduce the risk of an infection developing.